Best Practices

 Literals

-• Do not use literals in your code without good reason (there usually is not a good reason).
+• Do not use literals in your code without good reason (there is rarely a good reason).

 • Place literals that are used in multiple scopes in a global constant (see below).